 Several grants support this group.
 See listing below.

 An example of a very successful collaboration with this Group is the work being done on a range of colorectal cancer projects for the Buchanan Lab.
 In 2017 Dr Bernard Pope was awarded a Victorian Health and Medical Research Fellowship, funded by the Victorian Government, to further support his work on the prevention and treatment of colorectal cancer, arising from this collaboration.
-This four-year Fellowship, commencing in 2018, is focussed on the development of genomics-driven bioinformatics solutions to address two key areas where current clinical practice in the detection of colorectal cancer can be enhanced by considering the richer evidence provided by modern genomics technologies, offering a more personalised approach to diagnosis and risk assessment.
+This four-year Fellowship, commenced in 2018, is focussed on the development of genomics-driven bioinformatics solutions to address two key areas where current clinical practice in the detection of colorectal cancer can be enhanced by considering the richer evidence provided by modern genomics technologies, offering a more personalised approach to diagnosis and risk assessment.

 Dr Chol-hee Jung (Bioinformatician)